A History of Our Environmental and Social Responsibility

 We identify all subcontractors and now audit close to 100 percent of our cut-and-sew factories, including subcontractor locations.

 Patagonia helps gather the top leaders in the apparel industry, nongovernmental organizations, academia and the US Environmental Protection Agency for an inaugural meeting to determine the feasibility of working together to create an index of social and environmental performance.
-As of 2015, there will be more than 100 members of the Sustainable Apparel Coalition, which represents a third of all clothing and footwear sold on the planet.
+This eventually becomes the Sustainable Apparel Coalition, and as of 2015, there will be more than 100 members of this organization, which represents a third of all clothing and footwear sold on the planet.
 The coalition’s aim: “An apparel industry that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.”

 We begin auditing raw-materials suppliers in December.
 We implement a new, cutting-edge human-trafficking detection tool.
 We hold our first internal training on human trafficking in the supply chain to all our product supply-chain staff.

 We launch our California Transparency in Supply Chains disclosure late in the year.